Nyiriek/alu-higher_level_programming/python-more_classes/README.md

-Adding an empty class Rectangle that defines a rectangle
+Adding real definition of a rectangle